Dive into the Vibrant Matsuri and Japanese Festivals: From Odori Celebrations to the Iconic Takayama Matsuri

 With the Matsuri music reverberating in the background, the festival procession, with hundreds of people in traditional costumes, is another highlight that will make you feel like you were slipped back in time to the Edo period.

-At the Takayama Festival Yatai Kaikan (Takayama Festival Floats Exhibition Hall), located on the grounds of Sakurayama Hachimangu Shrine, you can see the yatai used in the Takayama Autumn Festival.
+At the Takayama Matsuri Yatai Kaikan (Takayama Festival Floats Exhibition Hall), located on the grounds of Sakurayama Hachimangu Shrine, you can see the yatai used in the Takayama Autumn Matsuri.
 Four of the eleven yatai on display designated as nationally significant tangible folk cultural properties, and the exhibits change in March, July, and November each year.
 Bringing together the gilding, engraving, lacquering, and weaving skills of master artisans, the gorgeous yatai are an exquisite sight to behold.
 The “Mikoshi”, which weighs about 2.5 tons and is said to be Japan’s most magnificent portable shrine with its solemn beauty and elegant decorations, is also on permanent display.
 This facility allows you to experience Hida’s rich heritage and craftsmanship, faithfully passed down through the generations.

 Takayama Matsuri Yatai Kaikan